Indoor air quality: Carbon monoxide

-One of the most acutely toxic indoor air contaminants is carbon monoxide (CO), a colourless and odourless gas that is a by-product of incomplete combustion.
+One of the most acutely toxic indoor air contaminants is carbon monoxide (CO), a colorless and odorless gas that is a by-product of incomplete combustion.
 Carbon monoxide may be emitted from tobacco smoke and generated from malfunctioning fuel burning stoves (wood, kerosene, natural gas, propane) and fuel burning heating systems (wood, oil, natural gas) and from blocked flues connected to these appliances.
 In developed countries the main sources of indoor CO emission come from cooking and heating devices that burn fossil fuels and are faulty, incorrectly installed or poorly maintained.
 Appliance malfunction may be due to faulty installation or lack of maintenance and proper use.
 In low- and middle-income countries the most common sources of CO in homes are burning biomass fuels and cigarette smoke.

 Health effects of CO poisoning may be acute or chronic and can occur unintentionally or intentionally (self-harm).
 By depriving the brain of oxygen, acute exposure to carbon monoxide may have effects on the neurological system (headache, nausea, dizziness, alteration in consciousness and subjective weakness), the cardiovascular and respiratory systems (myocardial infarction, shortness of breath, or rapid breathing, respiratory failure).
-Acute exposure can also lead to long-term neurological effects such as cognitive and behavioural changes.
+Acute exposure can also lead to long-term neurological effects such as cognitive and behavioral changes.
 Severe CO poisoning may lead to unconsciousness, coma and death.
 Chronic exposure to low concentrations of carbon monoxide may lead to lethargy, headaches, nausea, flu-like symptoms and neuropsychological and cardiovascular issues.

 The WHO recommended levels of indoor CO exposure in 24 hours is 4 mg/m^{3}.
 Acute exposure should not exceed 10 mg/m^{3} in 8 hours, 35 mg/m^{3} in one hour and 100 mg/m^{3} in 15 minutes.

 Secondhand tobacco smoke

 Secondhand smoke is tobacco smoke which affects people other than the 'active' smoker.
 It is made up of the exhaled smoke (15%) and mostly of smoke coming from the burning end of the cigarette, known as sidestream smoke (85%).

 Secondhand smoke contains more than 7000 chemicals, of which hundreds are harmful to health.
-Secondhand tobacco smoke includes both a gaseous and a particulate materials which, with particular hazards arising from levels of carbon monoxide and very small particulates (fine particulate matter, especially PM2.5 and PM10) which get into the bronchioles and alveoles in the lung.
+Secondhand tobacco smoke includes both a gaseous and a particulate materials which, with particular hazards arising from levels of carbon monoxide and small particulates (fine particulate matter, especially PM2.5 and PM10) which get into the bronchioles and alveoles in the lung.
 Inhaling secondhand smoke on multiple occasions can cause asthma, pneumonia, lung cancer, and sudden infant death syndrome, among other conditions.

 Thirdhand smoke (THS) refers to chemicals that settle on objects and bodies indoors after smoking.
 Exposure to thirdhand smoke can happen even after the actual cigarette smoke is not present anymore and affect those entering the indoor environment much later.
 Toxic substances of THS can react with other chemicals in the air and produce new toxic chemicals that are otherwise not present in cigarettes.

 The only certain method to improve indoor air quality as regards secondhand smoke is to eliminate smoking indoors.
 Indoor e-cigarette use also increases home particulate matter concentrations.